-Obtain/use QECB Authority to Fund Upfront Costs and Obtain Preferable Long Term/Low Cost Financing
+Pursue Alternative/ Long Term/Low Cost Financing Approaches

 Energy efficiency and renewable energy projects often require low cost/long term financing to be attractive since a short simple payback time can be hard to achieve; savings are realized over longer time frames.
-This recommendation has two parts.
-The first is to utilize Qualified Energy Conservation

-Bonds (QECB), which potentially provide Carrboro and partners with access low-cost financing that help projects become financially viable.
+Two specific new financing approaches are suggested.
+The first is to utilize Qualified Energy Conservation Bonds (QECB), which may provide Carrboro and partners with access to low-cost financing that help projects become financially viable.
 The second is to make this low-cost financing available for community projects using a revolving loan fund or Property Assessed Clean Energy (PACE) financing.